 In this report, we look at the online consumption index broken down by market (country) and by language.
-The online consumption index ranks countries and languages by percentage of online spend.
+The online consumption index ranks countries and languages by percentage of online spending.
 It tells us how much is being spent online and by whom.
 This study can be used for a number of purposes, such as:

-- Measure market penetration: Companies that provide online services need to know potential size (both in potential customer base as well as total revenue) of international markets.
+Companies that provide online services need to know potential size (both in potential customer base as well as total revenue) of international markets.
 This can be used as a baseline for defining international expansion goals and measuring market penetration.

-- Provide context for setting up international distribution: While it is important to understand the data available for each market and each language, there are usually other factors involved in deciding which markets to enter.
+While it is important to understand the data available for each market and each language, there are usually other factors involved in deciding which markets to enter.
 For example, US companies that rely upon on-the-ground distribution networks may prioritize Spanish and French for the North American market before they decide to make the jump overseas.
 When expanding abroad, the country information can be used to help make decisions on where to locate their international distribution networks for maximum reach to potential international customers.

 The online consumption index is calculated based on available data around output (GDP, household consumption expenditure), online infrastructure (prevalence of secure servers), online adoption (internet subscribers), and demographics of each market.
 We look at the online consumption index over the last six years.
 Because we need to make decisions today on where to invest for tomorrow, we also look at the forecasted data over the next three years to see how buying behavior will shift in the future in different markets.